A luxury tented resort, the only one on this stretch of deserted beach, with heavenly sunrises and a laid-back, arty vibe”

 Family friendly accommodation:

-All suites can accommodate a baby cot or extra bed.
+All suites can accommodate a baby cot or 2 extra beds.
 The Kolaya Suites are the most suitable for small families as they have enclosed plant-walled gardens which are good for containing roaming children.
-The Seed Suites, which are also surrounded by private gardens, have 2 bedrooms and can sleep up to 5.
+The Seed Suites, which are also surrounded by private gardens, have 2 bedrooms and can sleep up to 6.

 Kids Activities on site: